 Ares (visibly shaken): He wasn't so bad.
 He tried hard.
 He... he was just no good at his job.

 - Buffy the Vampire Slayer:

 Buffy: Harmony, when you tried to be head cheerleader, you were bad.
 When you tried to chair the homecoming committee, you were really bad.
 But when you try to be bad?
 You suck.

-Played straight on Roots.
+- Played straight on Roots (1977).
 A poor white man is hoping to be hired as an overseer on a slave plantation.
-A couple of the slaves teach him how to sound and act right for the role.
-(They find it hilarious when he actually says "please" to a slave.)
+A couple of the slaves teach him how to sound and act right for the role (they find it hilarious when he actually says "please" to a slave).
 Their reasoning is, an overseer who has to remember to be brutal is much better than one who does it naturally.

 Washing up badly is not the same as washing up evilly, it is merely unhygienic.
 Washing up evilly involves crying children, smashed plates and at least two dead dogs.

-358/2 Days expands on this.
-He now bribes Roxas to do his missions for him and chats gleefully about how being lazy saved him from getting killed at Oblivion.
+- 358/2 Days expands on this.
+He now bribes Roxas to do his missions for him and chats gleefully about how being lazy saved him from getting killed at Castle Oblivion.

-In the final case of the Phoenix Wright trilogy of the Ace Attorney series, there is a character who receives instructions to help with a murder and is so innocent as to misinterpret them as instructions to throw gravy onto a portrait.
-The same case also involves a Purity Sue who is absolutely committed to helping protect both a Complete Monster and a Sympathetic Murderer and following any instructions from them regarding how to help them avoid being caught.
+- In the final case of the Phoenix Wright: Ace Attorney trilogy, Pearl Fey receives instructions to help with a murder and is so innocent as to misinterpret them as instructions to throw gravy onto a portrait.
+The same case also involves Iris, who is absolutely committed to helping protect both a heinous villain and a Sympathetic Murderer and following any instructions from them regarding how to help them avoid being caught.